petartotev/PT_WebApp_PTSchool/README.md

 **Extra functionalities included:**

 - **SchoolChat!** - a real-time platform that involves all participants in 1 mega-chat (SignalR web-socket connection)!
-- **SchoolCanvas!** - a white canvas that can be used by anybody that has the need to express themselves and get noticed by others.
+- **SchoolCanvas!** - a real-time canvas that can be used by anybody that has the need to express themselves and get noticed by others immediately.

 *If you have the urge to write a "KYP" and run away - this is your chance!*

-- **TicTacToeGame** - join a TicTacToe room already created or Create one by yourself and wait for your buddy to join!
-(SignalR)
+- **TicTacToeGame** - Join a TicTacToe room already created or Create one by yourself and wait for your buddy to join!
+Then play Tic Tac Toe!
+(SignalR web-socket connection)
 - **PTShooterGame** - a-mouse-click-shooter with no page-reloading (vanilla JS only).
-Health (3), Gun Reload (5), You-shoot-them-or-they-shoot-you.
+Start with Health = 3, Gun Reload = 5 and you-shoot-them-or-they-shoot-you.